Jchea15/site_cs109/Results.md

 nav_include: 6
 ---

 After experimenting with many different models and combinations of models and dimensionality reduction techniques, the model with the best performance was a gradient boosted Decision Tree using PCA.
+We then took this model a step further and implemented a cost-minimizing abstention feature.

 ----------